 R

-R is a free software environment for statistical computing and graphics.
+R is a free, open source software environment for statistical computing and graphics.
 It runs on Windows, MacOS and UNIX platforms.

 R provides a wide variety of statistical and graphical techniques and is highly extensible.
 One of its strengths is the ease with which well-designed publication quality plots can be produced.